-• From the console, click File > Save.
+From the WhatsConnected console, select File > Save.
 The file is saved.

 Using Save As

 The WhatsConnected console provides the capability to save the current network data model to a discovery file.
 After an initial discovery, or if you want to save the network model to a different discovery file name, you can use the Save As feature.